Dear Golfers and Neighbors,

 – Remuda and Crane Field Golf Course Management

 P.S.
 Below you will find the following articles:

-Course Policies on Safety (From Official Policies and Procedures)
+- Course Policies on Safety (From Published Course Policies and Procedures)

-Look for full listing of course policies at the bottom of this page.
+(A full listing of course policies at the bottom of this page.)

 2.3 SAFETY: All Guests are responsible for their own safety.
 Remuda will not be responsible for negligent Guests who endanger others physically by recklessness.
 It is the responsibility of all Guests to know their own physical limitations.
 If they are not physically able to negotiate uneven terrain, random bunkers, bodies of water, etc. or safely hit golf balls they are required to stay off the course.
 Guests who are intoxicated by drugs or alcohol, including prescription drugs, must discontinue play and may not operate golf carts.

 Guests must ensure that no one is standing in a position to be hit by the club, the ball, or any debris when they make a stroke or practice swing.
 Guests should not play until the players in front are out of range.
 Guests should always alert maintenance personnel nearby or ahead when they are about to make a stroke that might endanger them.
 If a Guest plays a ball in a direction where there is a danger of hitting someone they are required to immediately shout a warning.
 The traditional word of warning in such situations is “fore.”
 (Rule violations should be reported immediately to the Ranger, clubhouse, or management for immediate action.)